Is your garden overrun with zucchini? This homemade Refrigerator Pickled Zucchini Recipe is for you.

 After a few days in the fridge, I was eager to see how these tasted.
 Hubby grilled up some Octoberfest sausages for the taste test.
 I stuffed a bun with that juicy sausage, topped it with honey mustard, and piled on these zucchini pickles.
 WOW!
 They had a nice tang, and are the perfect alternative to sauerkraut.

-Try making quick pickled onions, they are perfect for burgers and sandwiches.
+Easy homemade pickles are perfect in so many ways.
+Try making quick pickled onions, they are ideal for burgers and sandwiches.
 Check out this Homemade Burger Roundup!!

 This pickle roundup is packed with lots of great ideas.
 Did you know you can pickle fruit too?